calvinfung/sample_website/README.md

-# This is a README
+# README

 Hello, world.
+This is a sample project from Learn Enough to Be Dangerous' tutorial.